 Current Department of Public Works Operations

-The Department of Public Works is working to address the concerns of our residents and customers that we serve to ensure we continue to provide the reliable and essential services.
+The Department of Public Works is working to address the concerns of our residents and customers that we serve to ensure we continue to provide the reliable services.

-Customer Service Representative Staff will be available from 7 a.m. and 5:00 p.m. to answer calls and provide instruction on obtaining permits and handle any other calls.
+Customer Service Representative Staff will be available from 8:30 a.m. and 5:00 p.m. to answer calls and provide instruction on setting up appointments, obtaining permits and handle any other calls.
 Please call (617) 796-1000 to reach a customer service representative.
 If calling after hours, please leave a message and a representative will get back to you.

 For an After-Hours Emergencies please call the Police Department at (617) 796-2100.
 The Police Department will dispatch the call to the appropriate party.

-While City Hall is closed, the Engineering Division will be accepting plans and providing engineering permits using the following procedures:
+While City Hall is open by appointment only, the Engineering Division will be accepting plans and providing engineering permits using the following procedures: